 Resources

-Coping skills can be learned and practiced at your own pace outside sessions as desired, offering potential relief and regulation during challenging moments when needed.
-However, a strong sense of self and connectedness to others is not a skill to be taught.
-Instead, it's a lived experience and aspect of one's personality that develops within a nurturing therapeutic relationship.
+Coping skills can be learned and practiced at your own pace outside of sessions as desired, offering relief and regulation during challenging moments when needed.

 Time Management & Organization